akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ### The strangest creature

+The King, Queen and Harold joined the party outdoors, where a bonfire burnt merrily and there was more food, drink and dancing, plenty for the nobles, the villagers and everyone gathered there, in accord with royal generousity.

-The fire burned low.
-Henry and Harold spoke of old wars, old friends, old enemies.
+Until the fire burned low, Henry and Harold spoke of old wars, old friends, old enemies.
 Beatrice listened, learning the shape of her father’s youth—the battles, the losses, the narrow escapes.
 She had heard some of it before, but never like this, never from a king who had been there.

-Godfrey stood by the door, watching, waiting, as he always did.
+Godfrey stood by, watching, waiting, as he always did.

-At last, Henry rose.
-“I have stayed too long.
-My wife, the Queen, shall wonder where I am.”
+At last, Henry rose and spoke loudly in the hearing of all gathered there.
+“I have enjoyed this time, thanks to my wife, the Queen, and Lord Harold.
+It is arranged that my son, Godfrey, shall court the Lady Beatrice, and if it please them both then they shall marry with our royal blessing.”

 He put a hand on Harold’s shoulder.
 “You have served me well, Rauthulfr.
 You have given me a son’s loyalty and a daughter’s courage.
 I will not forget.”

-He turned to go.
-At the door, he paused and looked at Goosie, who had settled on the hearth.
+As he turned to go, he looked at Goosie, who had settled watchfully in a safe place.

 “That goose,” he said, “is the strangest creature I have ever seen.”